-Our staff will liaise with you to deliver a program specifically tailored to meet the needs of your school staff and student population.
+Our in-service sessions are delivered face to face or online to individual or clusters of schools in Australia.
+Our staff will liaise with you to deliver a program to meet the needs of your school staff and student population.

 Curriculum compacting is “a procedure used to streamline the regular curriculum for students who are capable of mastering it at a faster pace… [it] helps prevent our academically talented and high potential students from repeating academic content that they already learned…” (Reis, Renzulli & Burns, 2016)